1 Day Inca Trail TRIP DETAILS

 - Energy snacks such as chocolate bars, dried fruits

-- Dinner at Aguas Calientes
+- First breakfast & Dinner at Aguas Calientes

 - Tips for the staff (Sam Travel Peru staff receives a fair payment immediately after they end their trip; tips are optional but greatly appreciated by them)